-- There are multiple possible entry points along the river.
+- There are multiple possible entry points along the river. (see Distance Guide below).
 The upper part of the river is the most scenic, (upstream from our location) since the hills get progressively lower as you finally reach Fort Vermilion. - Exposure to civilization is least on the upper (above Pratt's Landing) and lower(after Peace Island) parts of the river